SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 Classic SharePoint sites typically have classic pages being wiki pages, web part pages, blog pages or publishing pages and these pages cannot present themselves using a modern user interface.
 A classic site however can host modern pages which enable great end user experiences.
 You can find inspiration via the [SharePoint Look Book](https://sharepointlookbook.azurewebsites.net/) as it allows you to discover the modern experiences you can build with SharePoint in Office 365.

-The SharePoint PnP Modernization framework ([Nuget](https://www.nuget.org/packages/SharePointPnPModernizationOnline), [source code](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/SharePointPnP.Modernization.Framework)) does bring page transformation capabilities which will be explained in the upcoming chapters.
+SharePoint PnP Modernization is part of the [PnP Framework](https://github.com/pnp/pnpframework) library ([source code](https://github.com/pnp/pnpframework/tree/dev/src/lib/PnP.Framework/Modernization)) and does bring page transformation capabilities which will be explained in the upcoming chapters.

 > [!IMPORTANT]
-> - Page transformation today works for wiki pages, web part pages, (Delve) blog pages and publishing pages.
+> - Page transformation today works for wiki pages, web part pages, blog pages and publishing pages.
-> - The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).
+> - SharePoint PnP Modernization is part of the [PnP Framework](https://github.com/pnp/pnpframework) and is continuously evolving, checkout [the release notes](https://github.com/pnp/pnpframework/blob/dev/src/lib/CHANGELOG.md) to stay up to date on the latest changes.
+If you encounter problems please file an issue in the [PnP Framework GitHub issue list](https://github.com/pnp/pnpframework/issues).

-> [!IMPORTANT]
-> Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
+> - Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.

 Page transformation can be used in one or more of the below models: